jonasbrondum/cyber-resilient-marine-navigation/README.md

 ## Contents

 The project consisted of several methods for calculating an odometry to use in localization.
-1. LiDAR odometry from point cloud registration
+1. LiDAR odometry from point cloud registration.
+This is located in `lidar_odometry.py`.
-2. Template matching (TM) odometry using LiDAR with electronic navigational charts (ENC) or open-street map (OSM)
+2. Template matching (TM) odometry using LiDAR with electronic navigational charts (ENC) or open-street map (OSM).
+This is located in `tm_odometry.py`.

-These odometries were along with regular data used in the error-state Kalman filter for continuous localization.
+These odometries were along with GPS, Compass, and IMU measurements used in the error-state Kalman filter for continuous localization.

 ![Project pipeline](/imgs/full_pipeline.png "Project pipeline")

 ## Dataset